 Kickstand Café, Arlington

-Kickstand Café in Arlington center is our newest location.
-Our summer 2017 Fugitive Stories series was very well received and we’re thrilled to be returning this fall for a three-event series.
-Kickstand is the definition of a community gathering place.
+Kickstand Café in Arlington center is the definition of a community gathering place.
 Their 100-plus-seat room is just plain friendly, as is their staff.
 The room is filled to capacity with mismatched, comfortable wooden chairs and tables.
 They serve great hot and cold beverages and have a fun, affordable menu of “comfort” foods.
 And they serve all their yummy stuff to our patrons before the show and at the break.
 There’s a good-sized parking lot in front of the building and street parking is both free and available on weekday evenings.
-For those of you in Arlington, it’s a nice destination for strolling or pedalling as it is just feet away from the rail trail.
+For those of you in Arlington, it’s a nice destination for strolling or pedaling as it is just feet away from the rail trail.